We ask if it’s sometimes better to die young.

 Outside, the vestigal wings avoided the all in one body look of the BMW, which of course was the actual way forward but, like the DS, these were bolted on for ease of repair and the resulting horizontal creases at front and rear made placing the car easy, even in the dark where the front sidelamps illuminates a pointer at the top of the unit.

 Performance was good by the standards of the time, but not outstanding and, in twin carburettor form, the SUs seemed to lose balance between service intervals.
 Steering was by a reasonably large diameter, thin rimmed plastic wheel and, whereas, back then I would have preferred something more boy-racerly vogueish, smaller with a leather rim, in hindsight the unpowered steering needed that diameter, and the thin wheel was pleasant to handle.
-The stubby gearstick, with an inverted T lift detent, looked good, though the box itself was a bit stiff at times.
+The stubby gearstick, with a T lift detent, looked good, though the box itself was a bit stiff at times.

 The De Dion rear planted the car well, and gave a fine ride, with plenty of body roll but good roadholding, in the French style.
 The front suspension was uniquely odd, being engineered with movement transferred to horizontal springs mounted on the bulkhead, a space saving solution to allow for the gas turbine engine that never came.
 This was actually a weak point of the car and could be easily put out of balance.